 Oh, and Steven Soderbergh's Out of Sight (also based on an Elmore Leonard novel) seems to share a universe with this film — as Soderbergh brought in Michael Keaton to reprise his role as Ray Nicolette.

 Jackie Brown includes examples of the following tropes:

-- Actor Allusion: Jackie and Max have a conversation about getting old and growing tired.
-Their actors, Pam Grier and Robert Forster had been big stars in the seventies, but their stars had waned when they took this movie.
-Ironically, this movie revitalized their careers.
+- Jackie and Max have a conversation about getting old and growing tired.
+Their actors, Pam Grier and Robert Forster, had been big stars in the seventies, but their stars had waned by the time they took this movie.
+Ironically, this movie revitalized both of their careers.

 - And Starring: Chris Tucker as Beaumont.

-- Anti-Climax: Ordell is killed off quickly by the cops.
+- Anti-Climax: At Cherry's office, rather than engaging in an extended and badass gunfight, Ordell is killed off within just a few moments by the cops.